Lecture Notes in Cosmology: Gaussian random fields

 \hrulefill

 \begin{ex} Prove that the number of independent modes between $k$ and $k + dk$ is:\footnote{This calculation is essentially identical to the one which leads to the definition of the Fermi momentum of a gas of fermions, which might be more familiar to the reader.
-See e.g. \cite{1987stme.book.....H}}
+See, for example, \cite{1987stme.book.....H}}

 \end{ex}

 \hrulefill

 From this number of independent modes, we then know that the cosmic variance of the power spectrum is: